 - CamScanner (iOS app)

 I selected four pangrams (sentences containing every letter of the alphabet) and one book cover.
-Using various backgrounds and text styles, I tried to make them look as diverse as possible.
+Then, using various backgrounds and text styles, I tried to make them look as diverse as possible.

 I uploaded each of these images individually.
-In addition, I uploaded a page or two of my textbook with plain formatting, just to see how effective each software would be.
+In addition, I uploaded a page or two of my textbook with plain formatting to see how effective each software would be.

 Also read: How to block a device from using your WiFi?